hatching at ICF, this chick was nicknamed "Wingnut" by

 #39-07 (DAR) and #7-07

 |Jan.
 2013: Female 38-08 (DAR) (center) remained with the pair after her mate vanished.

 2013: Female #39-07 (DAR) and mate #7-07, still in the company of female #38-08 (DAR), were spotted March 19 near Pecatonica, IL. on their spring migation north!
 They left Georgia the previous week, and were reported back at Necedah NWR on March 29!
 Female #38-08 (DAR) was still with them.
 The pair was late in nesting, but were incubating an active nest on June 4, and still incubating on June 11!
 The pair did not hatch out any chicks but two eggs were recovered from their nest after they incubated them for a full five days beyond the expected hatch date.
 The eggs were not viable.

 2013: Female #39-07 (DAR) and mate #7-07 were "home for Thanksgiving," reported the Georgia landowner on whose land the pair resides in winter.
 The pair arrived Nov.
 20. "We have made sure they will be happy on the pasture and won't feel the need to investigate elsewhere this year.
 One area is very marshy, with deep enough water in another part and plenty of high-and-dry areas in between."

 2014: Female #39-07 (DAR) and mate #7-07 migrated back to Wisconsin and nested in Juneau County.
-The nest was still active as of April 30 but failed in May when parents abandoned it.
+The nest was still active as of April 30 but abandandoned in May.